sap-tutorials/Tutorials/tutorials/abap-environment-event-enablement-consumption/abap-environment-event-enablement-consumption.md

 ---

 [ACCORDION-BEGIN [Step 1: ](Overview)]
 An **event** is a data record expressing a significant change in state and its surrounding context.
 For example, a change of a business object such as business partner, can be indicated by raising a business event.
 Events will be developed and configured and going to be sent to the event mesh service in the cloud.
 Since SAP Event Mesh is responsible for message delivery, senders do not need to know which applications, services or systems will receive what data.
 An interested party having subscribed to this event, can consume, and process it.
 Event consumption works in ABAP platform, in steampunk.
-In the event consumption at runtime, you have two main parts which are the event providers and the event consumer system, and both are connected via message broker in our case this would be sap event mesh.
+In the event consumption at runtime, you have two main parts which are the event providers and the event consumer system, and both are connected via message broker in our case this would be SAP Event Mesh.

   ![Overview](overview-1.png)